Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Model Definition and Basic Structures

 \myskip \mypar{Universal computation.} If the outputs of all agents remain unchanged starting at round~$t$, the system is said to \emph{stabilize} in $t$ rounds.
 If executing a certain algorithm causes a system to stabilize regardless of the inputs assigned to its $n$ agents, we view such an algorithm as computing a function from an $n$-tuple of inputs to an $n$-tuple of outputs.

 Not all functions can be computed by a system of anonymous agents.
-It is known that, without making extra assumptions on the network, the agents can essentially only compute the \emph{Input Frequency function}, which is the function that returns the percentage of agents that have each input value~\cite{DVdisc}.
-Once this fundamental function has been computed, the system can then immediately compute any \emph{frequency-based} function, i.e., any function that depends only on input percentages, such as the weighted average of the inputs, etc.\footnote{If the network has a unique leader or the number of agents is known, computing the Input Frequency function also allows the system to determine the exact number of agents that were assigned each input.}
+It is known that, without making extra assumptions on the network, the agents can essentially only compute the \emph{Input Frequency function}, which requires every agent to output the set of pairs $\{(z,f_\lambda(z))\mid f_\lambda(z)>0\}$, where $f_\lambda(z)=|\{p\in V\mid\lambda(p)=z\}|/n$.
+For example, if five agents have inputs $a,a,a,b,c$, every agent must output $\{(a,3/5),(b,1/5),(c,1/5)\}$~\cite{DVdisc}.\footnote{The Input Frequency function does not require agents to determine $n$.
+In particular, if every agent has input $z$, the correct output is $\{(z,100\%)\}$ regardless of the topology or network size; indeed, without a leader, rings of different sizes with identical inputs are indistinguishable to their agents, so exact counting is impossible in general.}

-For this reason, any algorithm that allows a system to compute the Input Frequency function for any multiset of inputs assigned to the agents is said to be \emph{universal}.
+Once this fundamental function has been computed, the system can then immediately compute any \emph{frequency-based} function, i.e., any function that depends only on input percentages, such as the weighted average of the inputs, etc.\footnote{If the network has a unique leader or the number of agents is known, computing the Input Frequency function also allows the system to determine the exact number of agents that were assigned each input.} For this reason, any algorithm that allows a system to compute the Input Frequency function for any multiset of inputs assigned to the agents is said to be \emph{universal}.